ChaituKNag/nagakonada-blogs/articles/guides/image-upload.md

 ## Front-end UI

-Lets talk about the front end UI.
+Lets talk about the user interface.

 ### Markup

 The `index.html` file has the normal html5 boilerplate structure.
 The Bootstrap 4 related files such as `bootstrap.min.css`, `bootstrap.bundle.min.js` (which comes along with PopperJS included) and `jquery.min.js`.
 These are required for our fancy UI to use the Bootstrap 4 magic.
 Since we are using jQuery for our Ajax functionality, it is good that we included this over here.

-There is a form which has a hidden input type of file.
-Its label surrounds it like this:
+There is a form which has a hidden input field with `type="file"`.

 Notice the label surrounding the input: